helderpinto/AzureOptimizationEngine/README.md

     * Several bug fixes
 * 06/2021
     * Introduced Log Analytics Workbooks with additional insights besides Power BI recommendations:
-        * Identities and Roles - Azure AD principals (user and service) and roles assigned both in Azure AD and Azure RM, credentials expiration (for service principals)
+        * Identities and Roles - Microsoft Entra ID principals (user and service) and roles assigned both in Microsoft Entra ID and Azure RM, credentials expiration (for service principals)
         * Resouces Inventory (overall, VMs, disks, all with an historical perspective)
         * Costs Growing - cost anomalies observed during a specific period
     * Support for partial AOE upgrades - useful in scenarios where the solution was customized (e.g., Private Link or Hybrid Worker setups or changes in Automation Variables)
-    * Added daily Azure AD and Azure RM RBAC assignments exports
+    * Added daily Microsoft Entra ID and Azure RM RBAC assignments exports
     * Added daily resource containers exports (subscriptions and resource groups)
     * Added OS and image models to VM exports
     * Improved support for US Government cloud